rhollings/rhollings/README.md

   <p align="center">🔥 Get streak stats for your profile at <a href="https://git.io/streak-stats">git.io/streak-stats.</a> Credit to <a href="https://github.com/DenverCoder1">DenverCoder1</a></p>
 </p>

-## 👨🏾‍💻 Tech
+## 👨🏾‍💻 Tech +
 I like playing with
-- Python 🐍
+- JavaScript & Python 🐍
-- JavaScript
+- Fullstack Development
 - AI & ML 🤖
-- Full Stack Websites
+- React & React Native

 ##  📚 Interests / Hobbies